-1. Runner’s Knee
+1. Runner’s Knee Treatment Oakville

 Knee pain treatment Oakville

 Also, more formally, known at Patellofemoral Pain Syndrome, this condition accounts for the majority of knee pain.
 It is caused by an imbalance in the knee that causes the patella to track through its groove improperly.
 This created an irritation of the cartilage behind the kneecap and can cause pain.
-There are a number of biomechanical factors that contribute to this condition including overpronation of the feet/ankles, weakness of the medial (inside) knee muscles and weak glutes.
-Think your knee pain is coming from over-pronation, get in today and see if some custom foot orthotics will get you back pumping out the miles!
+There are a number of biomechanical factors that contribute to this condition including over pronation of the feet/ankles, weakness of the medial (inside) knee muscles and weak glutes.
+Think your knee pain is coming from over pronation, get in today and see if some custom foot orthotics will get you back pumping out the miles!

-Knee Anatomy and why you are having pain?
+Runners Knee Anatomy and why you are having pain?

 This condition can cause pain during and after running.
 Treatment for this condition may include patellar mobilizations, muscle release techniques, IFC to manage pain and most importantly exercises to help balance the hip, knee and ankle to promote proper biomechanics!